Visual Document Understanding and Reasoning: A Multi-Agent Collaboration Framework with Agent-Wise Adaptive Test-Time Scaling: Methodology

 \section{Methodology}

 This section provides a detailed elaboration of our proposed MACT, divided into three subsections.
-We first formally define the task, then introduce the four agent components: the planning agent, the execution agent, the judgment agent, and the answer agent, as well as the collaboration mechanisms among them.
-Finally, we detail the mixed reward modeling and agent-wise hybrid test-time scaling tailored to our multi-agent collaboration framework.
+We first introduce the multi-agent framework, which decomposes the document-tailored workflow into four functionalities: planning, execution, judgment, and answer, and defines the collaboration mechanisms among them.
+Then, we detail the agent-wise adaptive test-time scaling and mixed reward modeling tailored to the multi-agent collaboration framework.
+More details are presented in Appendix~{{7}}.